Commentary: Towns want 'muni' options

 The Sept.
 9 public hearing was on Bill H3087/S1527, filed by Lexington Rep. Jay Kaufman and supported by 47 legislators, including every member of the Lexington delegation.

 For more than two hours, legislators, local officials, residents and business people complained about high rates and poor service from NStar and Unitil.
 Every town served by Unitil sent delegations, who described a series of horror stories from the devastating 2008 ice storm.
+Not only did Unitil take much longer to restore power than neighboring munis, but Fitchburg’s mayor reported that Unitil did not know the addresses of the dozens of people reliant on electrically powered life support.

 This legislation, under consideration for almost eight years, would update the 19th-century statute that facilitated purchase of private utility equipment by many of the 41 Massachusetts munis that were formed through 1927.
+The language of that old law is now obsolete and allows IOUs to arbitrarily block the formation of any new muni, regardless of the benefits to consumers and the community.

 Every witness on the subject spoke in favor of restoring the muni option, to provide lower electric rates, more reliable service, local control, and greater responsiveness to local needs.
-Several pointed to
+Several pointed to IOU rates for households that were 50 percent more than muni rates in a survey this spring.

 Citizen after elected official reminded the Committee that the delivery monopolies and lack of democratic accountability by the IOUs is inconsistent with the history of Massachusetts.
 They asked that communities once again have the real option to establish a muni by acquiring at fair value an IOU’s distribution equipment in the community.
-That position was supported by
+That position was supported by a Boston Globe editorial published the morning of the hearing.

 Many community representatives expressed their hope that passage of this legislation would light a fire under underperforming IOUs, leading them to reduce their rates, improve service, and become more responsive to local needs.
 If communities still see no progress, they would be able to move toward setting up their own utilities and control their energy future.